dbakewel/netbots/README.md

 If no reply is received then the message will be sent again (retried) in case it was dropped by the network.
 If the maximum number of retries is reached then a NetBotSocketException exception will be raised.

 Note, sendRecvMessage (synchronous) should not be mixed with sendMessage and recvMessage (asynchronous) without careful consideration.
-When sendRecvMessage is called it will discard all messages that are waiting to be received by the robot that do not match the reply it is looping for.
+When sendRecvMessage is called it will discard all messages that are waiting to be received by the robot that do not match the reply it is looking for.

 **setDestinationAddress(self, destinationIP, destinationPort)**